-PRECAUTIONS TO BE TAKEN IN TRANSPORTATION: Motor vehicles will be placarded, regardless of quantity.
+Motor vehicles will be TRANSPORTATION: PRECAUTIONS TO BE TAKEN IN placarded, regardless of quantity.
 Driver shall be given full and complete information regarding shipment and conditions in case of emergency.
 AR50-6

-Chemical Ihile the Development and Engineering Center, Research Department of the Army believes that the data contained herein are opinions expressed factual and the are those of qualified experts regarding the results of the tests conducted, the data are not to be taken as a warranty or representation for which the Department of the Army or Chemical Research Development and Engineering Center assumes legal responsibility.
-They your consideration, are offered solely for investigation, and verification.
-Any use of these data and information must be determined by the user to be in accordance with applicable Federal, State, and local laws and regulations.
+Chemical Thile the Research Development and Engineering Center, Department of the Army believes that the contained data herein are those of qualified experts the opinions expressed and regarding the results of the tests conducted, the data are not to be taken as a warranty or representation for which the Department of the Army or Development and Engineering Center assumes Research your consideration, responsibility.
+They are offered solely for Any use of these data and information must investigation, and verification. accordance with applicable the user to be in be determined by Federal, State, and local laws and regulations.